USS Comstock (LSD 45) underway in the western Pacific Ocean

-PACIFIC OCEAN (July 4, 2020) – U.S. Marine Corps Cpl.
-Alisha Taylor, from Hawkins, Texas, shoots a .50-caliber machine gun during a live-fire training exercise aboard amphibious dock landing ship USS Comstock (LSD 45).
-Comstock is underway in the western Pacific Ocean conducting maritime operations.
+PACIFIC OCEAN (July 6, 2020) – Ensign Katelyn Morton, from Kingsland, Ga., prepares to check blood pressure during training in the medical ward aboard amphibious dock landing ship USS Comstock (LSD 45).
+Comstock is underway in the western Pacific Ocean conducting routine operations.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Jeffery L. Southerland)

 |Date Taken: